Jan-NWU/Resume-CV-JHM/README.md

   NWU Potchefstroom BSc in Science and Information Technology.

-  a student at the NWU Potchefstroom in South Africa Potchefstroom.
+  A student at the NWU Potchefstroom in South Africa Potchefstroom.

   I started my studies believing that I would only like the programming aspects but soon realized that data analysis and information drew me closer to the world of Information Technology.